mijofa/Fission-Mailed-mcpack/README.rst

 Armoured Elytra
 ---------------
 These IDs are automatically added by Armoured Elytra from `Vanilla Tweaks <https://vanillatweaks.net/picker/datapacks/>`_.
-It won't affect the worn model, only the held item (Minecraft doesn't natively support custom model data on clothing)
+It won't affect the worn model, only the held item (Minecraft doesn't natively support custom model data on worn clothing)

 ====================  ========  ======================================================================================
 Item                  ID        Icon